samservo09/hormonal-fluctuations-mental-health/README.md

 # hormonal-fluctuations-mental-health

-My second bioinformatics project entitled, "Hormonal Fluctuations and Mental Health: A Bioinformatics Approach to Understanding Estrogen, Progesterone, and Mood Disorders".
-This project aims to explore the relationship of hormonal fluctuations and mood disorders using bioinformatics and publicly available data.
+## "Hormonal Fluctuations and Mental Health: A Bioinformatics Approach to Understanding Estrogen, Progesterone, and Mood Disorders"

+My second bioinformatics project which aims to explore the relationship between hormonal fluctuations and mood disorders using bioinformatics and publicly available data.